 Having just aced our first pass at laying tile, we wanted to move onto the backsplash but needed a new countertop in place first.
 We spent roughly around $2,000 on new counters.
 I needed a material that didn’t require much, if any, maintenance and in a color that lightened the room.
 They are also a statement piece in the kitchen and a big investment.
 We went with Silestone – a mix of natural quartz and other raw materials -- in Blanco Maple, a white color with varying grey flecks.
 Once the counters were in -- literally 6 days after we paid for them -- we were able to install the backsplash.
 We chose tiles that were on a mesh backing, making it easier to install the sheets than single tile, one at a time.
 Playing up the white and grey colors in the countertops, we chose a Grecian white interlocking tile, again keeping everything neutral but not sterile looking.

 We spend a lot of time in the kitchen and with kids, we needed to ensure that the wear-and-tear would compete with little hands opening and slamming doors.
 After some research, I landed on N-Hance, a company that specializes in refinishing wood surfaces and are able to take any paint color (from any brand) and match it to your desired cabinet color.
-The refinishing happened over a weekend we were away and I couldn’t have been more pleased with the professionalism, results, and price tag!
+The refinishing happened over a weekend we were away, and I couldn’t have been more pleased with the professionalism, results, and price tag!
 While this was the most expensive part of the renovation, buying new cabinets would have cost four to five times as much.
-It took, in total, about 8 weekends to complete our kitchen project, and we couldn’t be happier with the results.
+It took, in total, about 8 weekends to complete our kitchen project, and we truly love our new space.

 I’d love to hear about your #imsomartha DIY home renovations, so be sure to leave a comment below!